TL;DR:

 When and how to update your test plan

-• After scope or requirement changes: If new features are added, removed, or re-prioritized, revise your in-scope/out-of-scope items and objectives.
+- after scope or requirement changes: If features are added, removed, or reprioritized, update your in-scope and out-of-scope items, test objectives, and coverage priorities.

-• At the start of a new phase or release: Carry forward key learnings and update your exit/entry criteria as needed for the next milestone.
+- at the start of a new phase or release: Carry forward lessons learned and revise entry criteria, exit criteria, risks, and deliverables for the next milestone.

 Common mistakes to avoid in test planning

-• Not aligning test timelines with dev schedules: If development overruns aren’t accounted for, testing may get compressed or rushed.
+- Not aligning test timelines with development schedules: If development delays or overruns are not accounted for, testing time can become compressed or rushed.

-• Not planning for test data or environment setup: These often take longer than expected and can block the start of test execution.
+- Not planning for test data or environment setup: Test data preparation and environment configuration often take longer than expected and can delay test execution.

-• Failing to update the plan as scope changes: Agile teams must treat test plans as living documents that evolve with the product.
+- Failing to update the plan as scope changes: Test plans should be treated as living documents and revised as priorities, features, and timelines evolve.

 Test planning in a test management tool